chrisco/playbook/README.md

 ##[The wiki](https://github.com/wearehanno/playbook/wiki)

 This is the main bit.
-We're trying to get this to be as comprehensive as possible, and migrate everything away from being inside The Hanno Manual, internlly.
+We're trying to get this to be as comprehensive as possible, and migrate everything away from being inside The Hanno Manual we used to use internlly.

-It's currently private, but we'll probably open-source it later on.

 ##The [Playbook website](http://playbook.hanno.co).